telerik/kendo-ui-core/docs/controls/charts/error-bars.md

     });
     </script>

-### Calculate Low and High Values by Custom Functions
+### Calculate Low and High Values with Custom Functions

 If a custom algorithm is needed to calculate the low and high value, specify a function.
 The function accepts an object and returns a valid error bar value.
 The following fields as object parameters are available: